0x4f53/webscreenshotter/README.md

 2. Setting different resolutions can result in different style webpages, especially with PWAs and mobile-optimized webpages.

 # Demo
-Visit https://github.com/0x4f53/webqrscan/ to see a quick demo on how this package can be used to scan QR codes on a page without actually visiting them.
+Visit https://github.com/0x4f53/webqrscan/ to see a quick demo on how this package can be used to scan QR codes on a page without actually making GET requests to get images.

 # License
 [GPLv3 License](https://github.com/0x4f53/webscreenshotter/blob/master/LICENSE)